davidvonthenen/proposals/2018_SCALE16/Helm.md

 **Please provide a title for your proposal?:**
-Kubernetes and Helm: The KISS Method for Deploying Services
+Kubernetes and Helm: The KISS Method for Deploying Applications

 **Audience:**
 Intermediate